China in hunt for Aussie gold

 Along with aerials, moguls have been at the cornerstone of freestyle skiing at the Olympics with moguls being awarded medal status in 1992.

-Combining speed and power over the knee-jarring bumps with two jumps, skiers are judged on their lines down the course and their jumps while speed dowm the course can add precious points.
+Combining speed and power over the knee-jarring bumps with two jumps, skiers are judged on their lines down the course and their jumps while speed down the course can add precious points.

-American Hannah Kearney is the overwhelming favourite to defend her women's title after a dominant season on the World Cup, winning three of her six events.
+American Hannah Kearney is the overwhelming favorite to defend her women's title after a dominant season on the World Cup, winning three of her six events.

 "I feel like I'm better now than in Vancouver," the 27-year-old Vermont native said.
 "I don't really have new tricks or jumps but I've been training the same turns for four years and the results prove I'm as strong as ever."